-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Bahrain while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Bahrain while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Bahrain.

 When negotiating terms of an employment contract and offer letter with an employee in Bahrain, it may be useful to keep the following in mind:

 Employment Contracts in Bahrain

 It is legally required to put a strong, written employment contract in place in Bahrain, in the local language, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
 Two copies of the contract should be created, and the employer and employee should each retain one.
 An offer letter and employment contract in Bahrain should always state the salary and any compensation amounts in Bahraini dinar rather than a foreign currency.
 All employees engaged via Globalization Partners’ Global PEO and employer of record solution in Bahrain are engaged via a locally compliant contract, which is, of course, part of our service.

 In Bahrain, the workweek is generally 40 to 48 hours, eight hours per day, with daily hours restricted to six hours per day for Muslim workers during Ramadan.
 Friday and Saturday are the weekend days; the workweek runs Sunday through Thursday.

 Overtime should be paid at an additional 25%.

 - Eid Al-Adha